sealerio/sealer/docs/design/clusterfile-v2.md

 ### How to define your own kubeadm config

-The better way is to add kubeadm config directly into Clusterfile, of course every CloudImage has it default config:
+The better way is to add kubeadm config directly into Clusterfile, of course every ClusterImage has it default config:
 You can only define part of those configs, sealer will merge then into default config.

 ```yaml